 The content of the sermon

 There is one element when it comes to church that has proven to be one of the most divisive over the years – music.
 Music is powerful for many reasons.
 It’s scientifically proven music affects our emotions, and it has been a part of human life and worship since the beginning of time.
 I’ve even heard it said that since everything is made up of vibrating atoms that all of creation is literally a song, sung into existence by our triune God.
 It’s no wonder the Bible is full of songs from beginning to end, from the song Adam sang in the Garden of Eden about Eve as recorded in Genesis to the songs sung by the innumerable multitudes to the Lamb of God in heaven as recorded in the Revelation of Jesus Christ.
 In fact, whole books of the Bible are songs.
-Music immensely important to God, and it should be to us as well.
+Music is immensely important to God, and it should be to us as well.

 Have you ever heard it said, “The music really doesn’t matter.
 What really matters is the preaching”?
 I have.
-In fact, I am guilty of saying it as if it were wholly true, and now want to repent of it.
+In fact, I am guilty of saying it as if it were wholly true; but now I want to repent of it.
 The fact is, music does matter … a lot.
 That statement, I have come to realize, is not only usually a righteous-sounding lie by the one proclaiming it, it’s an over and mis-used reactionary statement targeted at the people who attend churches solely for the music without any concern for the quality of the sermon content.
 While it’s true the content of a sermon, given that it is an exposition and application of God’s Word (or, at least it should be), ought to be given the most weight when considering what church to attend, I’ve come to realize a church service is a holistic experience.
 Just like it’s inadvisable to marry someone who may be outwardly very attractive but is a terrible person, it’s inadvisable to attend a church where only one of the two elements are satisfactory.
-The preaching may be great, but if you’re struggling to express yourself in song to your God because the music is a style you just can’t enjoy or get into, or because the song lyrics are shallow, repetitive and/or man-centered (more on that in a moment), you may need to keep looking.
+The preaching may be great, but if you’re struggling to express yourself in song to your God because the music is a style you just can’t learn to appreciate, or because the song lyrics are shallow, repetitive and/or man-centered (more on that in a moment), you may need to keep looking.
 However, I must state unequivocally that the lyrics are ultimately more important than the style if you’re forced to choose one over the other.

 There are thousands, if not hundreds of thousands, of songs that can be sung in church (whether they should be is another thing!), so it’s fair to say that the values and even theology of a church is revealed by the few dozen or so songs they choose to allow into their repertoire.
-If words matter, and they do, then it matters even more what words we sing to and about the one, holy, high and exalted Lord of all Creation.
+If words matter – and they do – then it matters even more what words we sing to and about the one, holy, high and exalted Lord of all Creation.
 The words matter because we are to worship Him “in Spirit and in truth” and we don’t want to lie to or about God.
 The words matter because, as Paul says in Colossians, we teach one another about God and the truth of the Bible through our corporate singing.
 Thus, it’s imperative we are accurate and biblical in our expressions and words.
 Some songs are outright problematic or just ridiculous (there’s actually a song registered with CCLI – the primary worship music licensing organization used by many churches – titled “Fire” which has for “lyrics” the word “fire” repeated about thirty times.
 That’s probably not one that’s going to top the charts anytime soon).
 However, some songs have subtler issues of bad theology or have a very strong focus on us instead of God.
-Good churches should be discerning about the songs they sing and be willing to reject what may be popular if necessary since we’re more likely to remember a song than the sermon.
+Good churches should be discerning about the songs they sing and be willing to reject something that’s popular if necessary since we’re more likely to remember a song than the sermon.

 Another important aspect of music is the quality and delivery of it.
 We are not only commanded to worship God through song, we’re told in multiple places to do it skillfully.
 In the Old Testament, not just any Schmo was allowed to play an instrument or sing in the temple.
 It was to be done in a way that was reverent, authentic and un-distracting by those equipped and called to do so.
 Nothing has changed for us today.
 In some cases, it might be better for a congregation to sing a cappella or use a recording if there are insufficient or insufficiently talented musicians.
 It’s important for a church to be that church and not try to emulate something out of reach in regard to talent or capabilities.
 Not every church can have a full band, lights, smoke and gifted, charismatic leaders (and in most cases, they are better for it!).
 Each church needs to find the point at which the line is crossed between doing the music well and un-distractingly to where it’s trying too hard to do or be something it cannot do or be.